-5. Distribution and Network Upgrades
+5. Upgrades

-5.1 Distribution Upgrades
+5.1 Upgrades to the Distribution System

-IPC will extend the OCHD-042 distribution line approximately 1 mile to the new interconnection switching station.
-The feeder extension will be installed to provide local service to IPC's new interconnection station and will be of single phase configuration.
+IPC will extend the distribution line approximately 2,000 feet to the new interconnection switching station.
+The feeder extension will be installed to provide local service to IPC's new interconnection station and will be of single-phase configuration.
 The feeder route will avoid BLM lands.

-5.2 Network Upgrades to Substations
+5.2 Upgrades to Substations